Kayla Shiao/WRBB Sports

 Over the past two months, Northeastern proved exactly how good they could be.
 They won huge games.
 They competed toe-to-toe against the nation’s top teams.
 Their success validated the program’s identity and process under head coach Jerry Keefe.

 And yet, as the final minutes of the Hockey East quarterfinal helplessly ticked away, the “what-ifs” were all the Huskies were left to grapple with.
-Because no matter how hard they fought to turn things around, or how well they clicked down the stretch, this group ultimately fell short of their goals, and will never have realized their full potential.
+Because no matter how hard they fought to turn things around, or how well they clicked down the stretch, this group ultimately fell short of their goals.
+That potential will never become realized.

 The Huskies fell 4-2 to No. 2 BU at Agganis Arena on Saturday, ending their season short of an NCAA Tournament berth.
 Though Northeastern finished 10-4-1 in their final 15 games — including four Top-10 victories and a Beanpot title — their 0-7 start in Hockey East play ultimately proved too much to overcome.